-A registration authority is committed to verify the correctness and truthfulness of all data provided in an application.
-In the case of EV SSL certificates additional procedure set out in Appendix 3 shall be applied.
+The registration authority is committed to verify the correctness and truthfulness of all data provided in an application.
+In the case of EV SSL certificates additional procedure shall be applied according to Guidelines for the Issuance and Management of Extended Validation Certificates requirements.